the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Instead of mocking the request once with Jest (`mockImplementationOnce`), we are mocking multiple requests (`mockImplementation`) now.
-Depending on the incoming URL, the request either returns the initial list ("React"-related stories) or the new list ("JavaScript"-related stories).
-Just in case if we provide a wrong URL to the request, the test will throw an error for us to get some confirmation that we set up the test wrong.
-Now, like before, let's render the App component:
+Instead of mocking the request once with Jest (`mockImplementationOnce`), now we mock multiple requests (`mockImplementation`).
+Depending on the incoming URL, the request either returns the initial list ("React"-related stories), or the new list ("JavaScript"-related stories).
+If we provide an incorrect URL to the request, the test throws an error for confirmation.
+As before, let's render the App component:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~